IL BAGATTO - THE MAGICIAN

 A bearded man with blond hair, and a troublesome expression on his face.
 This image is a detail from the oldest surviving card, the Conjurer from the Visconti Sforza deck created around 1454.
 His original Italian name is" El Bagatella", a name that can be translated as " a trifle", "an unsubstantial thing".
 Later this would become "Il Bagatto" or "Il Bagat",that seems to be a shorthand for El Bagatella.
 In France, in the Marseille Tarot, they call him "Le Bateleur", that can be translated to the Street Performer.
 In English we know him best as "the Magician".
 But what kind of magician?
 A Sorcerer, a Conjurer?
 He is also sometimes indicated as an Artisan, a Juggler, a Trivial Performer or a Mountebank to call just some of the many names he has.
 Let us try to understand this figure and see how he developped over the years.
 We start with the two surviving handpainted cards from the fifteenth century in Italy, one from Milan and one from Ferrara.

-On the left the Magician of the 1454 Visconti Sforza deck, conserved in the Morgan Library, and on the right the corresponding card from the 1473 Este deck, conserved in the Beinecke Library.
+On the left the Magician of the 1454 Visconti Sforza deck, conserved in the Morgan Library in New York, and on the right the corresponding card from the 1473 Este deck, conserved in the Beinecke Library of the Yale University in New Haven, Connecticut.
 On both cards we see a man, richly clothed in red, behind some sort of market table.

 The Visconti Sforza card is particular interesting.
 We see a very serious man with a troublesome expression on his face.
 He is certainly not there to make the people laugh.
 On the table in front of him five different attributes.
 First there is a hat, an attribute often used by conjurers to hide objects.
 The other four objects represent the four suit symbols.
 Two coins, representing the suit of Coins, a cup, representing the suit of Cups, a knive, representing the suit of Swords and finally in his hand a wand representing the suit of Batons.
 It is only many years later, with the occult Tarot decks, that it would become common practice to show these four objects on the table, and nothing more.